unikorn-cloud/core/README.md

 ## Core Architecture

-Unikorn uses continuous deployment (CD) as the foundation of cluster provisioning.
+Provisioners use continuous deployment (CD) as the foundation of cluster provisioning.
 By itself, CD is not up to the task of Kubernetes cluster provisioning and life-cycle management.
 Neither are the methods offered by Cluster API (CAPI).
-Unikorn provides the following functionality:
+Core provides the following functionality:

 * Application ordering and gating
   * Applications can be deployed in a set order, and only after the previous one is healthy
   * Applications can be deployed concurrently where functionally required, or for performance, all applications must be healthy before execution can continue
 * Remote cluster provisioning
-  * Applications can be provisioned on a remote cluster e.g. one provisioned by Unikorn
+  * Applications can be provisioned on a remote cluster e.g. one provisioned by ourselves
 * Dynamic application configuration
   * An opinionated API allows applications to be deployed to user demands
-  * Unikorn provides methods to propagate these parameters to the underlying applications
+  * Core provides methods to propagate these parameters to the underlying applications
 * Provisioning hooks
   * These provide methods to hook into the CD application life-cycle and perform any remediation required due to bugs or deficiencies of the chosen CD backend

-In summary, Unikorn is an engine for orchestrating complex CD deployments, that would otherwise be impossible to achieve.
+In summary, Core is an engine for orchestrating complex CD deployments, that would otherwise be impossible to achieve.

-## Unikorn Controllers
+## Controllers

-The controllers (aka operators) used by Unikorn are relatively simple.
+The controllers (aka operators) used by our services are relatively simple.
 They are based upon Controller Runtime and use this library wherever possible, this provides:

 * Structured logging
 * Caching Kubernetes clients
 * Leadership election (to avoid split-brain)
-* Monitoring of Unikorn custom resources
+* Monitoring of custom resources
 * Reconciliation management
   * Filtering of events prevents unwanted reconciliation unless something has actually changed